-Inspiration for content ideas that will leave your audience engaged.
+Inspiration for content ideas that will keep your audience engaged.

-The good news is that there are endless ways to create arresting content, whether it’s for your internal communications campaigns, your social media, or your presentations to stakeholders.
+The good news is that there are endless ways to create great content, whether it’s for your internal communications campaigns, social media, or presentations to stakeholders.
 This article provides inspiration for 25 content ideas that will engage your audience.

 Kicking off with a classic form of content, articles are an effective way to share company updates and news.
-Articles are typically fact-based (as opposed to opinion-based), and convey topics in a similar format to a newspaper article.
-You could either approach articles from your company’s perspective, covering an update such as the arrival of your newly appointed CEO, or you could take an industry-specific approach.
-Articles are usually time-sensitive.
+They are typically fact-based (as opposed to opinion-based) and convey topics similar to a newspaper article in that they’re time-sensitive.
+You could approach articles from your company’s perspective, covering an update such as the arrival of your newly appointed CEO, or you could take an industry-specific approach.

 2. Blog posts

-Blog posts, on the other hand, often share a topic from a particular viewpoint, and their content is usually evergreen.
-This means that your blog post will stay relevant for far longer, and, apart from revising the information to ensure it’s up to date, you can reuse this content time and time again.
+While blog posts often share a topic from a particular viewpoint, their content is usually evergreen, meaning that your blog post will stay relevant for longer and can be reused repeatedly.
 Possible formats include ‘how-to’ posts, listicles, and industry guides.
-One example is Nucco’s blog post on leveraging interactive content for your communications.
+One example is Nucco’s blog post on creating effective ESG communications.

 Podcasts are enjoying an extended period of popularity.
-Their primary benefit?
-People can listen on-the-go, or while completing an otherwise dull everyday activity like laundry.
-For your business, podcasts offer the chance to connect with your audience in a new way, and pull in those who prefer to listen rather than to read.
-Consider using a podcast to establish your business as an industry thought leader, and to broaden your network by inviting guests to take part in discussions.
+People can listen on-the-go, or while completing an otherwise dull activity like laundry.
+For your business, podcasts offer the chance to connect with your audience in a new way and pull in those who prefer to listen rather than read.
+Consider using a podcast to establish your business as an industry thought leader, and broaden your network by inviting guests to participate.

 4. Case studies

 Case studies are a powerful way to convert your audience into customers.
-It’s one thing explaining your services and telling potential clients what you can do for them, but case studies take things one step further by showcasing the transformation that companies can undergo if they choose to work with you.
-In your case study, include a description of the client’s specific struggles before working with you, and the results they achieved afterwards.
+It’s one thing explaining your services and telling potential clients what you can do for them, but case studies take things one step further by showcasing how you’ve done it.
+In your case study, include a description of the client’s specific struggles before working with you and their results afterwards.

 An example of a case study is Nucco’s work with Deloitte.
-We include information about the challenge and our solution, and also provide a look at the finished product – one of a series of internal videos – so that potential clients can get a feel for the project.
+We include information about the challenge and our solution, and look at the finished product – one of a series of internal videos – so that potential clients can get a feel for the project.

-Video is a particularly fun way to engage audiences.
-If you’re trying to appeal to a wide demographic, or communicate essentially dry content in a more exciting way, video is your answer.
-Video can bring ideas to life in a way that words often can’t, meaning your audience actually remembers the information you’re conveying in this format.
+Video is a fun way to engage audiences.
+If you’re trying to appeal to a wide demographic or communicate essentially dry content in a more exciting way, video is your answer.
+Video can bring ideas to life in a way that words often can’t, making them more memorable.

 6. Virtual reality

-New technological developments in recent years mean that virtual reality is now a solid option when it comes to creating content for your business.
-Virtual reality allows us to create whole new worlds, and take audiences on a journey that would not otherwise be possible.
-Whether you’re focusing on external or internal campaigns, virtual reality can bring complex processes to life, educate audiences on how your company’s technology works, and even play a part in your company’s learning and development processes.
-As far as content is concerned, virtual reality provides the wow factor your company needs to stand out from the crowd.
+New technological developments in recent years mean that virtual reality (VR) is now a credible option for creating content for your business.
+VR allows us to create whole new worlds and take audiences on a journey that would not otherwise be possible.
+Whether you’re focusing on external or internal campaigns, VR can bring complex processes to life, educate audiences on how your company’s technology works, and even play a part in your company’s learning and development processes.
+As far as content is concerned, VR can provide the wow factor your company needs to stand out from the crowd.

 7. Augmented reality

-Augmented reality differs from virtual reality in that the latter involves creating a whole new world, while the former inserts images onto the ‘real’ world.
-Augmented reality content can help bring future plans to life, and allow audiences to ‘see’ how a familiar setting will look with added elements.
-A well-known example of augmented reality in action is IKEA’s app that allows users to insert a piece of furniture, an armchair or dining table, let’s say, into a video of their actual dining room, helping them decide whether or not to make the purchase.
+Augmented reality (AR) differs from virtual reality in that AR brings the virtual world into the real world.
+AR content can help bring plans to life and allow audiences to see what a familiar setting will look like with added elements.
+A well-known example of AR in action is IKEA’s app that allows users to bring a piece of furniture, such as an armchair or a dining table, into their actual home, helping them decide whether or not to make the purchase.

 An example of augmented reality content is Nucco’s work for global property developer Emaar.
 We created an app using AR that allowed users to explore the company’s newest Dubai development before it was complete, helping to encourage people to invest in the location.